thossa000/HackTheBox/Learning Modules/General/Web Requests/README.md

 We may also use cURL to download a page or a file and output the content into a file using the -O flag.
 This will provide a status output but this can be silenced with the -s flag.

 -I flag to send a HEAD request and only display the response headers.
-We can use the -i flag to display both the headers and the response body
+We can use the -i flag to display both the headers and the response body.
+-v flag for verbose details. -X flag to set an HTTP method other than GET (ie. POST, PUT, DELETE). -b flag to set your own cookie. -H flag to set a header value. -d flag sends data in a POST request.

 NOTE: The -h (help) flag or #man curl can be used to explore other cURL options.